You pushed your website live and started driving traffic to key landing pages.

 If your business is complicated or lesser known, your primary statement should clarify why your specific offering is the best for the visitor.
 This is the "one thing" you want them to remember above all else after they've left your site.

-The proof point here provides social proof to show the visitor that Shopify is the best place to take their e-commerce store.
 If your business doesn't have large numbers like 1,000,000 to throw around, it's okay.
-A proof point can come in many formats and simply needs to lend credibility to the primary statement.
+Key points can come in many formats and simply needs to lend credibility to the primary statement.

 So, whether this is highlighting a product feature or how you can help make the visitor's life easier, injecting proof points into the top of a landing page is a great idea.